Tuesday, 9 February 2016

 You're not alone.

-UK's reliable NHS have provided an educational pieceon how to identify a stroke and so has Australia's Nine News with particular attention given to the correlation between women and stroke.
+Nine News with particular attention given to the correlation between women and stroke.
 Even if you regard yourself as 'low risk of stroke' (much like myself prior to Stroke 1 at 26 years of age in July 2012), you may save the life of another by being stroke smart and swiftly acknowledging a stroke + Acting FAST!

 Well done, you!

-Our old mates at TED, have created a clever piece on what a stroke entails - be in the know!
+Our old mates at TED, have created a clever piece on just what a stroke entails - be in the know!

 Such brain attacks are serious stuff -

-and the fifth leading cause in people aged 15-59.
+and the FIFTH-leading cause in people aged 15-59

-Time to be stroke smart.
+It's high time for society to be actively stroke smart.

-When my particular strokes happened in 2012, I too had an overwhelming fear of going back to work (a mere 6 weeks post Stroke 1 - straight after my school's Summer Break which was my own decision that was supported by my school in Twickenham, U.K.) where my *damaged* brain's intelligence (+ emotional intelligence), leadership, confidence, vision (fortunately for my 50%+-lacking-eyesight-brain, this 'vision' is figuratively speaking!), courage, passion, curiosity, motivation, judgement (mentally + physically judgement given majority of eyesight lost - it impacts more than just banging into people and objects and/or reading a book or email, although that too was initially embarrassing and exhausting - neurofatigue is more intense/in tents than *being the teacher* at a school camp *pun intended - heh geddit?!*!) and resilience were required for every single minute of the day.
-There is no taking the back seat as a teacher and I accepted this after the first stroke when I ignorantly and insistently went straight back to work after the initial 1.5 months of official school Summer Holidays in mid 2012 (<<Stroke 1's 'Recovery & Rehabilitation' - this can be years) where I quickly realised many of my former teacher traits were currently (<<operative word) not brightly shining, but rather dull and hiding, hoping not to be noticed (which was/is most unlike me!).
-As the fierce, hard-working brain of mine (that I still love with all my heart - the damage wasn't its direct fault after all and its dual comeback is better than Terminator 2) rerouted around the out-of-business dead-neurons, my confidence fortunately grew and I - along with my energetic supporters (boom!) - started to identify my former self (with enhanced traits, of course!) and my role in our universe.
-Unfortunately, as other survivors can attest, for the most part, I was ultimately alone in my mind's torment as I didn't want to worry people with this new unusual and depressing life chapter.
-When I had my second stroke in late 2012 (recurring strokes happen to 25% of first-time stroke survivors according to National Stroke Association), just two months into the school year (3.5 months after the first stroke - prime time for brain to have another fire), I was shocked to discover that despite my own lack of self-belief, there was a decent (and absolutely hilarious!) army of support from my dear school, family and mates (+ hospital staff at every ward I hung out in + mates of mates + lovely children - the list goes on!).
-And that's it - you never realise exactly how important and cherished you are by others until you are unfortunately close to death.
-Let's change it!
-Now it has become my personal mission to let others know just how much I adore them in the present moment and that includes the students (and fellow teaching staff!) whom I am fortunately able to work with over a few (full) days each week (not yet back in U.K. though - but I did get to visit my former school + staff in January 2016, have a cuppa with them all and tell them they are all divine beings!).
+(mental + physical judgement given the visual-field loss of the RHS - it impacts more than just banging into people and objects and/or reading a book or email, although that too was initially embarrassing and exhausting - neuro-fatigue is more intense than being the teacher at a school camp) and resilience were required for every single minute of the day.
+There is no taking the back seat as a teacher and I accepted this after the first stroke when I ignorantly and insistently went straight back to work after the initial 1.5 months of official school summer holidays in mid-2012 (<<Stroke 1's 'rehabilitation' - this can be years and does not signify 'recovery') where I quickly realised many of my former teacher traits were currently (<<operative word) not brightly shining, but rather dull and hiding, hoping not to be noticed (which was/is most unlike me and I was acutely aware of such a change).
+As the fierce, hard-working brain of mine (that I still love with all my heart - the damage wasn't its direct fault after all and its dual comeback has been better than Terminator 2) rerouted around the out-of-business, dead neurons, my confidence fortunately grew and I - along with my energetic supporters (boom!) - started to identify my former self (with enhanced traits, of course!) and my role in the world.
+Unfortunately, as other survivors can attest, for the most part, I was ultimately alone in my mind's torment as I didn't want to worry people (to the full extent) with this new unusual and depressing life chapter.
+When I had the second stroke in late 2012 (recurring strokes happen to at least 25% of first-time stroke survivors according to National Stroke Association), just two months into the school year (3.5 months after the first stroke - prime time for the brain to have another wild fire), I was shocked to discover that despite my own lack of self-belief, there was a decent (and absolutely hilarious!) army of support from my dear school, family and mates who still believed in my being (+ hospital staff at every ward I hung out in + mates of mates + lovely children & even pets - the list goes on!).
+And that's it you never realise exactly how important & cherished you are by others until you are unfortunately close to deathLet's change it!
+Now it has become my personal mission to let others know just how much I adore them in the present moment and that includes the students (and fellow teaching staff!)
+I am fortunately able to work with over a few days each week (not yet back in U.K. though - but I did get to visit my former school + staff in January 2016, including a cuppa with them all and telling them they are all divine beings!).
 Moving onwards and upwards!
-Like fellow stroke survivor/my old mate, Kirk Douglas, supporters quickly discovered that humour truly is a stroke survivor's best ally, where I have always encouraged family + mates + medical superstars + strangers to laugh at/with my stroke stories.
-There are many and they can be absolutely hilarious (can't even share all online, youknowwhatimean)!
-It is with the humour and laughs that those cherished endorphins are being released into the bloodstream and like Douglas, The Bible's Old Testament, insightful Monty Python and good ole Hippocrates, I genuinely believe that jokes are essential in stroke recovery where life can look rather bleak without the laughter.
-Always look on the bright side of Life - so keep the witticisms coming!
+Like fellow stroke survivor, Kirk Douglas, supporters quickly discovered that humour truly is a stroke survivor's best ally, where I have always encouraged family, mates, medical superstars + even relative strangers to laugh at/with my vivid (albeit raw) stroke stories.
+There are many and they can be absolutely hilarious (can't even share all online, #youknowwhatimean)!
+It is with the humour and laughs that those cherished endorphins are being released into the bloodstream and like Douglas, The Bible's Old Testament, insightful Monty Python and good ole Hippocrates, I genuinely believe that jokes are essential in stroke rehabilitation where life can look rather bleak without the laughter.
+Always look on the bright side of Life - so keep the therapeutic witticisms coming!

 "A merry heart doeth good, like medicine"

-Hippocrates would appreciate a cheese pun.
+Greek philosophical lad, Hippocrates, surely would appreciate a cheese/cheesy pun.

 FYI: